Jingxian12/movie-recommender-system/README.md

 Hybrid movie recommender system using CF, content-based filtering, and NLP semantic search.

 ---

-TO DO LIST : OUTPUT FOR USER MODE AND GUEST MODE, COLD START FOR EXISTING USER Users with fewer than 25 ratings were excluded from the Collaborative Filtering training dataset to improve recommendation quality.
-For users without sufficient rating history, the system provides popularity-based recommendations through Guest Mode, addressing the cold-start problem

 **Notice:**
-This platform is a Final Year Project (FYP) Prototype.
+This application is a Final Year Project (FYP) Prototype.
 Public user registration is currently closed.
 External evaluators may use 'Guest Mode' or enter a pre-assigned Test User ID to evaluate the recommendation engine.

 ## 1. Overview
 With thousands of movies released across multiple streaming platforms every year, users often struggle to find content that matches their interests.
 Traditional searching methods require users to browse through large catalogs manually, which can be time-consuming and overwhelming.